koralduel/Calculator_app/README.md

 # Calculator-App
-An easy and classic calculator app.
+Classic and easy calculator application.
+Developing the application in Android studio Using the Java language.